jwbraucher/docker-wordpress/README.md

-# Docker Image
+# Docker Foobar

 This is a sample project using Docker.
-Examples include:
+Includes:
+* Makefile for orchestrating docker, docker-compose, and docker-machine
 * Dockerfile for building one new image
-* docker-compose.yml for deploying multiple images
+* docker-compose.yml for container runtime parameters

 ## Installation